KagakuAI/QSARmil/README.rst

-QSARmil - molecular multi-instance machine learning
+QSARmil - Molecular Multi-Instance Machine Learning
 ============================================
 ``QSARmil`` is a package for designing pipelines for building QSAR models with multi-instance machine learning algorithms.